appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Task Allocation**: It is the function of allocating or assigning tasks to operators and other automation equipments in the warehouse.
 For more info, refer to [this link](https://ieeexplore.ieee.org/document/9841337).

 **Task Interleaving**: Task interleaving consists of combining two or more tasks on a single run through the warehouse.
 Task interleaving makes it possible, for instance, for pickers to retrieve the SKUs they need to put together an order and to then take advantage of the trip back to replenish a product.
 This strategy includes all types of logistics activity, from order picking to inventory and goods replenishment operations.
 The main aims of task interleaving are to increase warehouse productivity and reduce deadheading (unproductive travel).
 By combining two or more tasks, operators make the most of their trips, cutting down on unnecessary movements.
 For more info, refer to [this link](https://www.mecalux.com/blog/task-interleaving-warehouse).

+**Ti-Hi Pallet Counting**: Ti-Hi counting, also known as Tie-High, is a critical metric in warehousing and logistics.
+It refers to the number of cases per layer (Ti or Tie) and the number of layers per pallet (Hi or High).
+This method is essential for efficient palletization, maximizing storage space, and ensuring safe transportation of goods.
+For more info, refer to [this link](https://vimaan.ai/ti-hi-pallet-counting/).

 **Tote or Bin**: Totes or bins are smaller, stackable containers used for storing and transporting small parts or components.
 They are commonly used in order picking and assembly processes.
 For more info, refer to [this link](https://shiphero.com/blog/pick-methods-and-totes/).